How about a round of applause, everyone?

 We worked hard together to advance our shared principles: we collected over 1,000 surveys, organized and attended multiple community meetings, met with elected officials and staff, generated coalition platforms and position papers, made calls and sent emails, and raised our concerns in public and stakeholder meetings.

-And it worked.
-Yesterday, SamTrans approved an expenditure plan that drew heavily on your input — an investment plan that will guide how $80 million in tax revenues are spent, shaping the future of transportation on the Peninsula for years to come.
+On July 11th, SamTrans approved an expenditure plan that drew heavily on the community’s input.
+And yesterday, the San Mateo County Board of Supervisors voted unanimously to put it on the November ballot.
+This is plan that will guide how $80 million per year in tax revenues are spent, shaping the future of transportation — and the lives of those who rely on it — for years to come.

 There is a lot to celebrate.